 It is normal to experience some discomfort or pain for several days following the procedure.
 Dr. Gupta will prescribe pain medication to help ease any discomfort and may also prescribe antibiotics to safeguard against infection.

-Breast augmentation patients should expect to take about a week off from work.
+Breast augmentation patients should expect to take about 2 weeks off from work.
 They should rest and avoid any strenuous activity.
 During this time they should walk around the house every so often to minimize the chance of blood clots.
 Patients can resume normal activity and exercise in several weeks, as advised by Dr. Gupta.

 As with any surgical procedure, there are some innate risks involved.
 Breast augmentation risks include persisting pain; irregular nipple or breast sensation; breast implant rupture; a hardening of the tissue surrounding the implant, causing the breast to feel hard or the implant to rupture (capsular contracture); and the possibility of a need for revision surgery, among others.